 The long-awaited reopening of Big Sur State Park came last fall when the northern stretch of Highway 1 was reopened following a devastating winter responsible for destroying much of the roadway.

 Before the reopening, Big Sur was only accessible by a hair-pin-heavy roadway that many considered too treacherous to stomach.
 While the offseason undoubtedly saw throngs of visitors who had been awaiting new access to the national treasure, spring kicks off annual busy season for the region, and a return to normal.
-Don’t be last in line—head to Big Sur while the weather is warm and the roads are, once again, open for business.
+There are numerous places to camp at Big Sur but make sure you do your research and know what amenities you’re getting.
+If you book a spot at a basic campsite then you may need to take your leisure battery charger to make sure your caravan’s battery doesn’t go flat.
+If you’re not the biggest fan of camping then there are also luxurious glamping spots that highlight the beauty of the area.
+Don’t be last in line-head to Big Sur while the weather is warm and the roads are, once again, open for business.

 What To Do